etrusci-org/quotes/markdown/quotes.md

 ## Charles Bukowski

+- Can you remember who you were, before the world told you who you should be?
 - I tell you such fine music waits in the shadows of hell.
 - Poetry is what happens when nothing else can.